AdobeDocs/commerce-admin.en/help/b2b/install.md

 Install the most recent version of the B2B extension that is supported on the deployed Adobe Commerce version.

->[!NOTE]
->
->These installation instructions apply to Adobe Commerce deployed on premises.
-To install the B2B extension for Commerce projects deployed on cloud infrastructure, see the [Commerce Cloud Infrastructure Guide](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/configure-store/b2b-module.html).

 ## Requirements

 - Adobe Commerce version 2.3.x or later